School is out and it is time for the kiddies to TURN UP!

 I’m playing, we are still in a pandemic, so this is turn up lite – kids edition.
 We know as parents it can be challenging switching from the schedule of school to seeing the kids laze around, watching TV all day, so we came up with the perfect plan to get you through it.
 Over the next two months, The Village will be sharing summer tips, tricks, tidbits that will help you navigate the Summer Time and fully engage your kiddies.

 For those parents who are still unsure of what to do, we’ve got you.
-Here are five ideas you can explore that will keep the child(ren) engaged during this period:
+Here are five ideas of summer activities for kids you can explore.
+I believe that at least one (or all if you're that parent) can keep the child(ren) engaged during the summer break.

 At home obstacle course